aiven/aiven-docs/docs/products/caching/concepts/lua-scripts-caching.md

 ---
-title: Lua scripts with Aiven for Caching
+title: Lua scripts with Aiven for Caching®
 ---

-Learn how to leverage the built-in support for Lua scripting in Aiven for Caching.
+Learn how to leverage the built-in support for Lua scripting in Aiven for Caching®.

 Aiven for Caching has inbuilt support for running Lua scripts to perform various actions directly on the Redis server.
 Scripting is typically controlled